top of page

 My Approach to Treating OCD

-Cognitive Behavioral Therapy (CBT) CBT complements ERP by helping you understand and reframe anxious thinking.
-You’ll learn to identify distorted beliefs, challenge them using logic and evidence, and replace them with more balanced perspectives.
-Together, these methods can help you feel more grounded, resilient, and in control.
+CBT complements ERP by helping you understand and reframe your anxious thoughts.
+You'll get more clarity about what's happening in your mind and body and be able to replace negative thoughts with more balanced perspectives.
+You'll feel more grounded, resilient, and in control.

 Girl in Therapy